thomd/jquery-scroll/README.md

 jQuery Scroll
 =============

-a jQuery plugin which renders a custom, CSS styleable vertical scrollbar.
+a jQuery plugin which renders a custom, CSS styleable vertical scrollbar for arbitrary overflowed elements.

 Unit Tests